nvda-es/devguides_translation/original_docs/SwitchingFromJawsToNVDA.md

 If you still cannot find the perfect voice for you, the [Extra Voices page](http://community.nvda-project.org/wiki/ExtraVoices) lists several other speech synthesizers (both free and paid you can use instead.

+## Using a specific soundcard / audio device

+Jaws has a "Soundcards" option in its utilities, which allows setting which audio device speech comes through.
+NVDA has a similar option in the Syntheisizer dialog.
+Press NVDA+control+s to open the dialog directly, TAB to the second option which is "Audio Output Device".
+This is a drop-down list with the audio devices available.
+Select the desired device with the arrow keys.
+The third option in this dialog box is "Ducking".
+This controls whether NVDA lowers ("Ducks") the volume of sounds from other programs (eg music or YouTube videos).
+Ducking can be "Always" (while NVDA is running), only while NVDA is outputting speech and sounds, or never.

 ## Terminology

 Most of the time, both NVDA and JAWS share a lot of the same terminology to describe controls e.g. radio buttons, combo boxes, checkboxes etc.